Teleradiology Shows 140 Per Cent Productivity Boost

 The early success of the pilot scheme allowed the hospital to install further remote reading facilities for almost off of its consultant radiologists by the beginning of the coronavirus lockdown.

-Cimar provides advanced remote reporting solutions for the NHS and private sectors, giving radiologists the freedom to work remotely and massively improving their productivity.
-Cimar is sync’d with a hospitals’ RIS and PACS for a seamless extension of local workflows.
+CIMAR provides advanced remote reporting solutions for the NHS and private sectors, giving radiologists the freedom to work remotely and massively improving their productivity.
+CIMAR is sync’d with a hospitals’ RIS and PACS for a seamless extension of local workflows.
 If you are looking for remote radiology reporting solutions, then get in touch today to see how we can help.